Bal Patil: The Bal Patil Judgement case

 The Jain minority cause gained prominence when Bal Patil petitioned the Supreme Court of India to direct the Government of India to declare the Jains as national minorities in accordance with the recommendations of the National minorities commission.
 However, in 2005, the Supreme Court declined to issue a writ of Mandamus towards granting Jains the status of a religious minority throughout India.
 The Court however left it to the respective states to decide on the minority status of Jain religion.

 In one of the observations of the Supreme Court, not forming part of the judgment, the Court said:

 The Supreme Court also noted: " … that the State Governments of Chhattisgarh, Maharashtra, Madhya Pradesh, Uttar Pradesh and Uttarakhand have already notified Jains as 'minority' in accordance with the provisions of the respective State Minority Commissions Act."

 This cast a doubt on the independent standing of Jain religion.
 Scholars in the Jain tradition, as well as several groups amongst the Jain community protested, and emphasised that Jain religion stands as a religion in its own right.
 While Hinduism, Jainism, Buddhism and Sikhism have a similar mode of living, and common cultural background and social customs, traditions and practices, but all four of them are different, distinct religions.
 Further, it is extremely disrespectful to Jainism, Buddhism and Sikhism to club them under the Brahminical religion, also known as Hinduism.
 While all four religions are Indian in origin, each one of them has its own entity, identity and distinctness.
 Hence, it is unfair to disregard their sovereignty and uniqueness and sweep their existence under the carpet.
-This judgement was also criticised by many noted politions and jurists.
+This judgement was also criticised by many noted politicians and jurists.
 Dr. L. M. Singhvi, Indian Jusrist noted that the judgment of three judges goes against the judgment of 11 judges and many previous judgments of larger benches on the basis of which Jains must be recognised as a distinct religious minority, distinct and reparate from the Hindus.

 Mr. Patil was also critical of the Supreme Court judgment and issued a press note noting that: